-FBI arrests Steele dossier sub-source as part of Durham investigation
+Durham charges Steele dossier sub-source with five counts of making false statements to the FBI

 Barr added that at his request, the FBI prepared a declassified summary of certain information from the counterintelligence investigation into the source, which he has shared with the committee.

-Barr, at the time, said he had consulted with Durham "who originally brought this information to my attention in the course of his investigation, and he has informed me that the disclosure of the information will not interfere with his criminal investigation."
+Barr, at the time, said he had consulted with Durham, "who originally brought this information to my attention in the course of his investigation, and he has informed me that the disclosure of the information will not interfere with his criminal investigation."

 SOURCE OF STEELE DOSSIER WAS INVESTIGATED BY FBI FOR RUSSIAN CONTACTS, BARR SAYS

-The arrest comes after Durham, last month, indicted Clinton lawyer Michael Sussmann for making a false statement.
-The indictment alleges Sussmann told then-FBI General Counsel James Baker in September 2016 that he was not doing work "for any client" when he requested and held a meeting in which he presented data and evidence of a purported secret communications channel between then-candidate Donald Trump and Alfa Bank, which has ties to the Kremlin.
+The arrest comes after Durham last month indicted Clinton lawyer Michael Sussmann for making a false statement.
+The indictment alleges Sussmann told then-FBI General Counsel James Baker in September 2016 that he was not doing work "for any client" when he requested and held a meeting in which he presented data and evidence of a purported secret communications channel between then-candidate Trump and Alfa Bank, which has ties to the Kremlin.

 The indictment against Sussmann says he lied to Baker when he presented data linking the Trump Organization to a secret server that communicated with Alfa Bank.
 The indictment indicates Durham may be expanding his investigation to bring separate charges again Sussmann or additional defendants.

 Earlier this month, in a court filing dated Oct.
-20, Durham and his team outlined its first production of discovery to the defense, which included the thousands of documents, and documents received "in response to grand jury subpoenas issued to fifteen separate individuals, entities and organizations--including, among others, political organizations, a university, university researchers, an investigative firm, and numerous companies."
+20, Durham and his team outlined its first production of discovery to the defense, which included the thousands of documents received "in response to grand jury subpoenas issued to fifteen separate individuals, entities and organizations--including, among others, political organizations, a university, university researchers, an investigative firm, and numerous companies."

-Meanwhile, prior to being appointed as special counsel in 2020, Durham charged former FBI lawyer Kevin Clinesmith with making a false statement – the first criminal case arising from his probe.
+Prior to being appointed as special counsel in 2020, Durham charged former FBI lawyer Kevin Clinesmith with making a false statement – the first criminal case arising from his probe.
 Clinesmith was referred for potential prosecution by the Justice Department's inspector general's office, which conducted its own review of the Russia investigation.

 CLICK HERE TO GET THE FOX NEWS APP